mmigetso/BIZNEXT26/README.md

 # ☀️ BIZNEXT26 - Sustainable Solar Solutions

-**BiNext** is a fully responsive business website designed for a solar energy company based in Kano, Nigeria.
+**BizNext** is a fully responsive business website designed for a solar energy company based in Kano, Nigeria.
 The platform showcases renewable energy services, solar products, and allows customers to request free quotes and consultations directly through the website.

 🔗 **Live Demo:** https://biznext26.netlify.app/